arraypress/wp-register-pages/README.md

-# WordPress Page Registration Manager
+# WordPress Custom Page Registration Manager

 A comprehensive PHP library for managing WordPress pages with versioning, templates, and advanced features.
 This library provides a robust solution for programmatically creating, updating, and managing pages in WordPress.